Generalized Glauber dynamics for inference in biology: Results

 \subsection{GGD of social mice}

 We now go back to our original problem of 15 mice living in an Eco-HAB and ask if we can distinguish properties of individual animals from emergent behavior resulting form interactions.
 Atop the static maximum entropy model we learned previously, we learn the GGD model to fit the waiting time distribution.
 Since the three non-Markovian features (self memory, individual-specific inertia, and chaser-chased dynamics) occur on different time scales, in principle we should construct a memory kernel whose diagonal and off-diagonal terms have very different time scales.
 To simplify the task, in addition to the activity prefactors $\mu_i$, we only learn the self-memory kernels $\Gamma_i(t)=A_ie^{-t/\tau_i}$, as this memory occurs on the longest time scale and contributes the most to the observed fat tail in the waiting time distribution.
 Recall from Fig.~\ref{fig_micedata}F that for all mice the waiting time distribution collapses after we divide by its mean, so we can further reduce the number of parameters by assuming $A_i=A_0$, and $\mu_i\tau_i=\textrm{const}$.
 We learn this reduced set of dynamical parameters by minimizing the total distance between the observed and predicted waiting time distribution for all mice, computed independently for each mouse while fixing the trajectories of other mice to their experimental values.
-The optimized parameters is found to be $A_i = 2.75, \mu_i = 0.25\pm 0.08\text{s}^{-1}, \tau_i = 22 \pm 9\text{s}$.
+The optimized parameters {\RV{are}} found to be $A_i = 2.75, \mu_i = 0.25\pm 0.08\text{s}^{-1}, \tau_i = 22 \pm 9\text{s}$.

 We then simulate the dynamics for all 15 mice, using the static parameters learned by pairwise maximum entropy model ($h_{i,\alpha}, J_{ij}$), and the dynamical parameters learned by GGD ($\mu_i, A_i, \tau_i$).
-Simulations correctly capture the tails of the waiting time distribution (Fig.~\ref{fig_mice_GGD}AB).
-By construction, the GGD model reproduces the static observables (\sifigggdmice).
+Simulations correctly capture the tails of the waiting time distribution (Fig.~\ref{fig_mice_GGD}(a) and (b)).
+By construction, the GGD model reproduces the static observables (\sifigggdmice(a)){\RV{, which the GLM model fails to reproduce (\sifigggdmice(b))}}.
 Since the memory kernel consists of single exponential decays, it suggests a biologically plausible mechanism for its encoding by mice using an iterative leaky integrator of their internal state, without the need to remember their entire past behavior.